Chart Color Schemes

 AreaSearch analysis of residential development drivers sees North Avoca recording a relatively average level of approval activity when compared to local markets analysed countrywide

 This financial year has seen $109,000 in commercial approvals, suggesting minimal commercial development activity.
-Compared to Greater Sydney, North Avoca shows substantially reduced construction, 57.0% below the regional average per person, which generally supports stronger demand and values for established properties.
+Compared to Greater Sydney, North Avoca shows substantially reduced construction, 57.0% below regional average per person, which generally supports stronger demand and values for established properties.
 However, building activity has accelerated in recent years.
 This level is also lower than nationally, reflecting market maturity and possible development constraints.
-New development consists of 60.0% detached houses and 40.0% attached dwellings, offering a mix of opportunities across price brackets from traditional family housing to more affordable compact alternatives, marking a significant departure from existing housing patterns which are currently 92.0% houses.
+New development consists of 60.0% detached houses and 40.0% attached dwellings, expanding medium-density options to create a mix of opportunities across price brackets.
+This marks a significant departure from existing housing patterns, currently 92.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.

 The location has approximately 316 people per dwelling approval, indicating a low density market.

-Future projections show North Avoca adding 451 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Future projections show North Avoca adding 446 residents by 2041, from the latest AreaSearch quarterly estimate.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development